 Prerequisite: ENGL 102 or ENGL 103 with a C or better, CRIM 101 or LEGA101 or SOC101 with a C or better, or by permission.
-This course can also be used as a social science.

 This course examines the nature and magnitude (cost in dollars and lives) of white collar and computer crimes, committed by professionals for the benefit of both individuals and organizations.